-Reality was a different.
-Traffic was heavy in every direction, whether you started in Boston or came in the from the suburbs.
-The east-west commute was nominally less awful than the north-south commutes, though coming from the north shore down to Boston was and is probably among the worst commutes anywhere.
+Reality was different.
+Traffic was heavy in all directions, from Boston or from the suburbs.
+The east-west commute was nominally less awful than the north-south commutes, though coming from the north shore down to Boston was and is still probably the worst commute anywhere.

-There’s no point in measuring a commute by distance because distance is irrelevant.
-It’s how long it takes that counts.
-It it takes you 2 hours to go six miles, but you can travel 15 miles in half an hour, obviously 15 miles is the shorter commute.
+In New England, you do not measure a commute by distance.
+Distance is irrelevant.
+It’s how long it takes that matters.
+No one talks in terms of miles.
+The mall is half an hour away.
+Boston is about an hour in good traffic, who knows how long in rush hour traffic.
+It can take you 2 hours to go six miles, but maybe you can travel 15 miles in half an hour.
+In which case 15 miles is the shorter commute.
+Ask anyone.

 My commute was never short.
 Wherever my work took me, it was never anyplace convenient, except for those wonderful periods when I worked at home and had to go to the “office” only occasionally.